Nikon F

 New York subway: West 4th Street station Nikon F, 50mm f/1.4 Nikkor-S, Tri-X, c.
 2010s.

-1950s: Rangefinders were the standard
+1950s: Rangefinder cameras were the 35mm standard

 In the 1950s, professional 35mm photographers and dedicated amateurs used rangefinder cameras.
-Leica was the leader, the Zeiss Ikon Contax was a contender, and Nippon Kogaku’s Nikon along with the Canon and some others were lower-priced Japanese alternatives.
+Leica was the leader, the Zeiss Ikon Contax was a contender, and Nippon Kogaku’s Nikon along with the Canon and some others were capable lower-priced alternatives.

 The SLR was not a new idea

-At that time (1950s), SLRs had already been in use for several decades.
+At that time (1950s), SLRs had been in use for several decades.
 The Graflex SLR was a standard pro tool from the early 1900s through the 1940s.
 Graflexes made some of the most famous photographs of the first half of the 20th century but they were large and unwieldy.

 The Hasselblad 500C introduced in 1957 was a much handier SLR, but it was a medium format camera, still not as quick-acting as a Leica or Contax.